Jose Siri Player Props: Rays vs. Phillies

 Jose Siri At The Plate

-- Siri has picked up a hit in 32 of 53 games this year, with multiple hits seven times.
+- Siri has picked up a hit in 60.4% of his 53 games this season, with at least two hits in 13.2% of them.

-- Siri has an RBI in 24 of 53 games this year, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Siri has driven home a run in 24 games this season (45.3%), including more than one RBI in 18.9% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 50.9% of his games this year, with more than one run scored in 11.3%.
+- He has scored in 27 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.